XVIIarcano/Galileo-Microscope/Mods/Optical/Fine focus stage/readme.md

 **This mod only changes the spider of the standard focuser, please refer to that BOM and instructions for the common parts, below is only what you will need specifically for this mod.**

-- One each of the STLs, printed using the same settings as the rest of the microscope
+- One set of printed parts, printed using the same settings as the rest of the microscope

 - 3x 8x20 mm springs, same as those used in the standard focusing knob